n4ika/n4ika/README.md

-# Front-End Developer
+# Front-End Developer with Fullstack Capabilities

-Junior developer specializing in responsive web development, currently seeking full-time front-end roles at startups and product companies.
+Junior developer specializing in responsive web development, currently seeking full-time roles at startups and product companies.

 ## What I'm Doing Now